-She serves as the President Elect for the Southwest Oral History Association.
+She serves as the President for the Southwest Oral History Association.
 She has been on their board since 2015 and chaired the 2018 conference.
-She is serving on the 2019 Oral History Association marketing and award committee for their upcoming conference in Salt Lake City, Utah.
+She served on the 2019 Oral History Association marketing and award committee for the conference in Salt Lake City, Utah.
 She is a mentor for new practitioners.
-She is developing the 2020 conference at UNLV.
+She is developing the March 27-29, 2020 SOHA conference at UNLV.
 Keil created the SOHA news blog and manages their social media.

 Keil is on the CSUF History Department alumni council.
 She is a board member of the Museum of Cosmetic History.
 Part of her portfolio is working with the Consulate General of the Republic of Korea in Los Angeles office on a digital archive project.